Find Trade Colleges

 37 Yearly Graduations

 Vincennes University is the 2nd most popular school in the nation for students seeking an associate degree in aircraft powerplant technology/technician.
-For the 2020-2021 academic year, 37 associate degrees were handed out to aircraft powerplant technology/technician majors at Vincennes University.
+Each year, around 16,300 students seeking various degrees attend the university.
+For the 2021-2022 academic year, 37 associate degrees were handed out to aircraft powerplant technology/technician majors at Vincennes University.
+Of these students, 5% were women and 24% were members of underrepresented racial-ethnic groups.

 32 Yearly Graduations

 Texas State Technical College comes in at #3 on our list of the most popular colleges offering associate degrees in aircraft powerplant technology/technician.
-Each year, around 10,600 students seeking various degrees attend the university.
-The aircraft powerplant technology/technician program at Texas State Technical College awarded 32 associate degrees during the 2020-2021 school year.
-Around 41% of these students were from an underrepresented racial-ethnic group, and 9% were women.
+Roughly 10,100 attend the school each year.
+The aircraft powerplant technology/technician program at Texas State Technical College awarded 32 associate degrees during the 2021-2022 school year.
+Of these students, 10% were women and 38% were members of underrepresented racial-ethnic groups.

 #4